16 Candle Alternatives That Still Provide Relaxing Scents & Great Light

 You've probably seen how young people are using these types of LED lights behind their computer desks, monitors, and even on their cars now.
 They've become very popular, indeed, as candle alternatives.

 If you’d like something a little more retro, lava lamps are perfect for you.
 They are available in some stunning color combinations that look truly mesmerizing.
+Modern lava lamps have bulbs that last 2,000 hours, and then you can simply replace them.

 Though they are widely used in the 70s, they are now making a comeback in a lot of boho-themed homes.
 The wax chunks in lava lamps float around in a thick liquid, creating flickering lights and shadows much like a candle would.